 In May 2019, a California jury ordered Monsanto to pay a couple $2 billion in damages after concluding that Roundup caused them to develop cancer.
 The couple used the Roundup for decades in their property, and were both diagnosed with non-Hodgkin’s lymphoma.
 In July 2019, the judge slashed the amount to $86 million, citing that the billion-dollar punitive damage awards were excessive and unconstitutional.
 The judge, however, rejected Bayer’s request to completely remove the punitive award amount.

-To date, over 3,500 victims are seeking legal action against Monsanto.
-Over 600 lawsuits have been consolidated into multidistrict litigation (MDL 2741) in the US District Court Northern District of California.
+Over 100,000 lawsuits have been consolidated into multidistrict litigation (MDL 2741) in the US District Court Northern District of California.
+To date, over 26,000 Roundup cases are still active and have not been settled.

 How Maxwell Law Group Can Help